Eggpainpasser/STCooking/README.md

-# pockcook
+# STCooking
-the app for choosing stock
+the simple app for choosing stock